-- Add your oat flour or smashed up biscuits to the remaining date caramel in your blender or food processor, add peanut butter and salt if you need too, and blend.
+- Add your oat flour, or smashed up biscuits, to the remaining date caramel in your blender or food processor, add peanut butter and salt, (if you needed), and blend.
 You want it be quite stuck together, not crumbly, add a tiny bit of water if it is too crumbly.

 - Line a tray of some sort, I used a loaf tin, with baking paper

 - Spoon all of your base mixture in first, squish it all into the corners and pack it in tightly